New South Wales: Culture

 Sydney is home to five Arts teaching organisations, which have all produced world-famous students: The National Art School, The College of Fine Arts, the National Institute of Dramatic Art (NIDA), the Australian Film, Television & Radio School and the Conservatorium of Music (now part of the University of Sydney).

 New South Wales is the setting and shooting location of many Australian films, including Mad Max 2, which was shot near the mining town of Broken Hill.
-The state has also attracted international productions, both as a setting, such as in Mission: Impossible 2, and as a stand-in for other locations, as seen in The Matrix franchise, The Great Gatsby and Unbroken.
+The state has also attracted international productions, both as a setting, such as in Mission: Impossible 2, the 2023 feature film Anyone But You and as a stand-in for other locations, as seen in The Matrix franchise, The Great Gatsby and Unbroken.
 20th Century Fox operates Fox Studios Australia in Sydney.
 Screen NSW, which controls the state film industry, generates approximately $100 million into the New South Wales economy each year.

 Sister states

 New South Wales in recent history has pursued bilateral partnerships with other federated states/provinces and metropolises through establishing a network of sister state relationships.

 The state currently has 7 sister states: